null-create/sfs/README.md

 ## Features

-- Syncrhonize file states across devices upon save.
+- Synchronize file states across devices upon save.
 - Manage a local and remote file system via a simple browser interface.
 - Comes with a robust CLI tool to manage files and directories.
-- Intended for home use but built with scaling capabilities.
+- Intended for home LAN use but built with scaling capabilities.

 ## Tech